19hours/sg-statutes/Acts/Financial Advisers Act.md

 (8) In this section, a no-action letter means a letter written by the Authority to a person to the effect that, if the facts are as represented by the person, the Authority will not institute proceedings against the person in respect of a particular state of affairs or particular conduct.

+[HK SF Bill, Clause 385; SF Bill, Clause 321]

 ### Appointment of assistants

 65\.—(1) Subject to subsection (1A), the Authority may appoint any person to exercise any of its powers or perform any of its functions or duties under this Act, either generally or in any particular case, except the power to make subsidiary legislation.

+[15/2003]

 (1A) The Authority may, by notification published in theGazette, appoint one or more of its officers to exercise the power to grant an exemption to any person (not being an exemption granted to a class of persons) under a provision of this Act specified in the Third Schedule, or to revoke any such exemption.

-[15/2003 wef 22/12/2003]
+[15/2003]

-(2) Any person appointed by the Authority under subsection (1) shall be deemed to be a public servant for the purpose of the Penal Code (Cap.
+(2) Any person appointed by the Authority under subsection (1) shall be deemed to be a public servant for the purposes of the Penal Code (Cap.
 224).

+[SF Bill, Clause 320]

 ### General provisions as to winding up

 66\.—(1) The persons who may apply under the Companies Act (Cap.
 50) for the winding up of the affairs of a licensed financial adviser, or for the continuance of the winding up of the affairs of a licensed financial adviser subject to the supervision of the court, shall include the Authority.

+[42/2005]

 (2) The Authority may, in accordance with the provisions of the Companies Act, apply for the winding up of a licensed financial adviser if the licensed financial adviser has contravened any of the provisions of this Act.

+[42/2005]

 (3) The Authority shall be a party to any proceedings under the Companies Act relating to the winding up of the affairs of a licensed financial adviser.

-(4) The liquidator in any winding up referred to in subsection (3) shall give to the Authority such information as it may, from time to time, require about the affairs of the licensed financial adviser.
+(4) The liquidator in any winding up referred to in subsection (3) shall give the Authority such information as it may, from time to time, require about the affairs of the licensed financial adviser.

 (5) Any liquidator who contravenes subsection (4) shall be guilty of an offence.

+[Insurance Intermediaries, s.
+33]

 ### Power of Authority to publish information